Who can apply for Carer Support Payment

 To be eligible for Carer Support Payment, you must be aged 16 or older.

-If you're aged 16 but have not yet reached the minimum school leaving age, you will not normally be able to get Carer Support Payment.
+You will not normally be able to get Carer Support Payment.
 This is because it is not available to people who are aged 16 and in school full time.
 But you may be able to get Carer Support Payment if you're below the minimum school leaving age and have exceptional circumstances.
-Learn about the exceptional circumstances.
+Learn more about exceptional circumstances.

-Find out about school leaving age in Scotland at GOV.UK.
+Learn more about school leaving age in Scotland at GOV.UK.

 If you study